SHK2805/yolov5-hard-hat-detection/README.md

   * val.py: This file is used to test the model
   * detect.py: This file is used to detect the model

+### Cloud AWS
+* The project is deployed to the AWS cloud S3 bucket
+* Below files are used to create the stack in AWS
+  * cloudformation_template.yaml
+  * deploy.py
+    * The bucket name, region, and stack name are set in the deploy.py file and passed as parameters to the cloudformation_template.yaml file
+* The same bucket name and region are set in the config.yaml file
+* Model Pusher is used to push the model to the S3 bucket using the configuration

 ### ML Pipeline
 * The ML pipeline is a sequence of steps that are executed in order to build, train, evaluate, and deploy a machine learning model.
 * Below are the steps in the ML pipeline (all the steps are **Not** needed in this project):